Pre-exposure prophylaxis for HIV prevention

 On 18 June 2025, the FDA approved the long-acting HIV prevention antiretroviral lenacapavir in the United States.
-The drug is branded as Yeztugo by Gilead Sciences and requires only two doses a year demonstrating high efficacy in clinical trials by offering nearly complete protection against HIV infection.
+The drug is branded as Yeztugo by Gilead Sciences and requires only two subcutaneous injections per year, demonstrating high efficacy in clinical trials by offering nearly complete protection against HIV infection.
 As the second PrEP extended-release option following cabotegravir, lenacapavir's simplified dosing schedule could significantly improve patient access and adherence, especially for populations at higher risk of HIV.
 However, the global rollout may be challenged by recent funding reductions by the Trump Administration in global health funding by the United States that were expected to support lenacapavir access in lower-income countries across sub-Saharan Africa by PEPFAR.
 In September 2025, global partnerships set lenacapavir's HIV prevention price at US$40 per patient annually in 120 low- and middle-income countries.
 The WHO is planning to adopt lenacapavir in global guidelines for resource-limited settings as well as for WHO pre-qualification regulatory approval.